flyingunicorn222/1broker-client/README.md

 Disclaimer
 ====
- - By default when creating an order this library will use my referral_id, which is a means i'll receive a small amount of BTC from [1broker](https://1broker.com/m/r.php?i=11468)!
+ - By default when creating an order this library will use my referral_id, which means I'll receive a small amount of BTC from [1broker](https://1broker.com/m/r.php?i=11468) when you create an order using this library!
 It would be great if you could keep it this way!

  - [1broker](https://1broker.com/m/r.php?i=11468) links on this documentation
 also constains my referral link